Leweyse/oop-pricecalculator/README.md

 * Created a **Product** class to contain the relevant data for each product
 * Created a **Connection** class to store the data across the session, gave it a **mysqli** connection property and a Product property
 * Instantiated a Connection object on the logic page to test data retrieval with the inbuilt mysqli class, with the .env security file measure active

+## Day 2
+Took a slightly wrong approach to the exercise, but were still incredibly productive, and our one function to rule them all has crushed all the limit testing.
+Accounts for every edge case known to man.
+Very proud. [setData][ff]

+## To do for Day 3
+* [ ] Use SQL to query database for only the data we need
+* [ ] with the post value of id, we check the id of the customer
+* [ ] use id of the customer to check fixed and variable discounts and group id
+* [ ] use group id to check fixed and variable discounts and parent id
+* [ ] while parent id!=null, use parent id to check fixed and variable discounts of parent group
+* [ ] add sum of fixed discounts to highest value of variable discount
+* [ ] deduct discount from item price
+* [ ] if item price < 0, item price = 0

 # Application Development (self-hosted)

 ## Clone repository